Moesif/moesif-dotnet/README.md

 | .NET Framework Web API|4.6-4.7|
 | .NET Framework Web API SelfHost|4.6-4.7|

+#### Last Supported Version for .NET 45
+SDK version `1.3.25` supports .NET 4.5, which will be no longer supported.
+Please upgrade to .NET 4.6.1 or higher.

 ## Other integrations

 To view more documentation on integration options, please visit __[the Integration Options Documentation](https://www.moesif.com/docs/getting-started/integration-options/).__